Community Games

 How do I sign up?

-The games are free to attend.
-Simply register by clicking on the following link and complete your details for you and anyone you will be attending with:
+Register for FREE by clicking on the link and complete your details for you and anyone you will be attending with:

 Mile End Leisure Centre: https://www.trybooking.com/uk/ETJE